Tahirmehmood22/Individual-Project/README.md

 ### User Authentication & Profiles
 - Create your own account with personalized profile
+- Complete a guided 4-step profile setup with skill assessment
-- Each user gets their sport-specific dashboard
+- Each user gets their sport-specific dashboard with personalized data
-- Profile data persists between sessions
+- Profile data persists between sessions using localStorage
-- Secure login system with multiple user support
+- Secure signup system with form validation

 ### Skills Tracking System
-Every sport has three categories of skills:
+Every sport has three categories of skills, and you can rate yourself from 0-10 on each:
 - **Technique Skills** - Sport-specific shots and movements
 - **Physical Skills** - Fitness, agility, and strength
 - **Mental Skills** - Strategy, focus, and game awareness

+The app tracks your progress over time and shows you personalized achievements based on your actual skill levels.

 ### Performance Analytics
 - Visual progress charts showing your improvement over time